deleOO/yt-popularity-predictor/README.md

 Please, note that an input file is needed to run `clock_query.py`.
 You can create an empty json named 'mysql_data.json' or download it from:
 * [mysql_data.json](https://drive.google.com/uc?export=download&id=1rEGoFPZZtrJtvJe0uYq-VVdJfurClCP8)

+Let's dive into the last stage.

 ### 3) Web App
 Web app is designed to be deployed on a cloud server with specific credentials.
 You can find the web app at this URL: https://bdt2021-315814.oa.r.appspot.com/

-To use it online, please ask to enable the application to us.
+To use it online, please contact us to enable the application.
-However, you can run and test it locally following the above instruction.
+However, you can test the web app locally following this steps:

 Enter in the building-an-app folder, create virtual environment and install required packages.
 ```
 cd building-an-app